-Bat Houses – these bats can’t be easily tricked to vacate their safe nest inside your home and transfer to unfamiliar shelter.
+These bats can’t be easily tricked to vacate their safe nest inside your home and transfer to unfamiliar shelter.
 Once they find a shelter good enough to house them, they can’t be easily swayed to leave.
 If they actually transfer to the bat house you installed, you will have another problem on your hands, which is liability.
-If the bats multiply in the new shelter and takes up residence in your neighbors’ houses, they you are the one responsible in case of bat-related injuries and mess.
+If the bats multiply in the new shelter and take up residence in your neighbors’ houses, then you are the one responsible in case of bat-related injuries and mess.